Mechanism and Regulation of Nuclear Expansion:

 There's no doubt that people will dope via microbes.
 Companies are talking about significant cosmetic changes.
 There will be new smells and new functions.
 It's an exciting area because you don't have to modify a person's genes to give them a new role.
 You can provide them with a pill with a microbe that has a unique function.
 If the microbes don't stay around, you might have to take that pill every day, but you could still add a living, bio-producing organism into your system that could last longer or do different things than a typical drug.

 We use immunologically (Th1- and Th2) differently biased mice models.
 We have initiated human studies to compare metabolic and neuronal diseases with gut microbial dynamics.
 We have also developed mouse intestinal epithelial organoid systems.
-We plan to extend the work to establish a) adipose organoids to understand the browning of white adipose tissue b) a combination organoid system of Mouse Intestinal Organoid (MIO), Enteric Nervous System (ENS) cellular components, and Vagal Sensory Neurons.
+We plan to extend the work to establish a) adipose organoids to understand the browning of white adipose tissue and b) a combination organoid system of Mouse Intestinal Organoid (MIO), Enteric Nervous System (ENS) cellular components, and Vagal Sensory Neurons.
 Eventually, we will plan to perform organoid studies with human systems.

 More focused information on specific research topics that are ongoing in AichLab

 Microbes, diet, and them: You are what you eat is a common anecdote.
 Thus, diet is important in modulating gut microbiomes.
 To understand the impact of diet-induced microbial dysbiosis on host physiology, we used two strains of conventionally immune-biased mice in our study.
 We treated young adult (6-8-week-old), male C57BL/6 (Th1 biased) and BALB/c (Th2 biased) mice with diets rich in either non-resistant starch or unsaturated fat or saturated fat for four or eight weeks, along with strain and time-matched controls.
 Results revealed the differential impact of the diets on intestinal microbes and metabolic parameters like host adiposity, glycemic index, and meta-inflammatory status.
 We found the starch-rich diet could revert pathogenicity associated with the metabolic parameters after eight weeks in both mice strains.
 We correlated this alleviation in pathogenicity to the enhancement in a) microbial diversity and b) the abundance in the phyla Verrucomicrobia following eight weeks of dietary intervention.
 We observed opposite trends in fat-rich diet-treated mice where the diet-induced pathogenicity could be corroborated with abundance in microbial phyla Proteobacteria and Epsilonbacteraeota, coupled with a reduction in Bacteroidetes.
 The extent of both the physiological changes and microbial influences were specific to mouse strain and duration of treatment.
 Following these observations in vivo, we conducted in vitro studies to understand the direct interactions between adipose tissue microenvironment resident cell types.
 Further, we treated matured adipocytes with select microbes to evaluate their anti-adipogenic potential.
-This study was initiated by Dr. Raktim Mukherjee a PhD candidate in AichLab.
+This study was initiated by Dr. Raktim Mukherjee, a PhD candidate at AichLab.
 A few titbits can be found here.

 Altered Light-dark cycle: The light and darkness affect physiology in various ways.
 The circadian clock is one such vital parameter.
 The circadian clock can coordinate, regulate, and predict physiology and behavior in response to the standard light-dark (LD) cycle.
 If we alter the LD cycle, it can perturb behavior, the brain, and associated physiological parameters and the commensal microbiome.
 The extreme alteration of LD can be done by exposing ethically approved animal models (in this case, mice) in constant darkness (DD) or light.
 We studied the role of DD for an extended period on male and female mice of Th1 (C57BL/6) and Th2(BALB/c) biased mice.
 The length of DD exposure and the sex of experimental animals are crucial variables that could alter the impact of DD on the brain, behavior, and physiology, which have not yet been explored.
 We exposed mice to DD for three and five weeks and studied their impact on 1) behavior, 2) hormones, 3) the prefrontal cortex, and 4) metabolites in male and female mice.
 We also studied the effect of three weeks of standard light-dark cycle restoration after five weeks of DD on the above-mentioned parameters.
 The results revealed DD exposure was associated with anxiety-like behavior, increased corticosterone, pro-inflammatory cytokines (TNF-α, IL-6, and IL-1β), downregulated neurotrophins (BDNF and NGF), and altered metabolite profile during DD exposure is dependent on the sex of the animals and immunological bias.
 Females showed a more robust adaptation than males under DD exposure.
 The work was primarily developed by another PhD candidate Mr. Dhyanendra Singh.
 More detailed reports can be found here.

-Longitudinal analysis of gut microbial and immune development: Gut microbial profile is a dynamic phenomenon.
+Longitudinal analysis of gut microbial and immune development: The gut microbial profile is dynamic.
 The composition (abundance and diversity) changes spatially and temporally during development and growth.
 While the consequence of the dynamicity is imaginable and reprehensible, but to be grasped yet confidently.
 The Aich lab tries to understand the longitudinal dynamic behavior of gut microbiota in neonatal till pre-pubescent (post-natal day 1 till day 28) C57BL/6 mice.
 Preliminary results established a significant shift in gut microbial structural and functional composition from postnatal day 14 onwards.
 The gut microbial shift also established a robust age-dependent association with the intestinal mucosal barrier formation postnatal day 14 ahead.
 Studies further showed a postnatal age-related impact of gut microbiota perturbation, with a gradual increase in the relative abundance of Proteobacteria and a reduction in Bacteroidetes and Firmicutes.
 We found significant barrier integrity disruption, reduced TJPs and IECs marker expression, and increased systemic inflammation at P14D of AVNM-treated mice.
 Moreover, the microbiota transplantation showed recolonization of Verrucomicrobia, proving a causal role in barrier functions.
 Our investigation revealed P14D as a critical period for neonatal intestinal development, regulated by specific microbiota composition.
 We continue the study with the gut epithelium organoid model developed in AichLab by Mr. Uday Pandey (a graduate student).
-A master's student Ms. Srishti Shah is now involved in the project.
+A master's student, Ms. Srishti Shah, is now involved in the project.
 Some relevant information can be found here and on social media.

 Microbes, Mitochondria, and their roles in NAFLD and PD: A new venture initiated by the trinity of new Ph.D. candidates Arka Jyoti De, Tanuja Mohanty, and Ankita Das.
 Ankita also plans to develop a few brain organoids and some integrated MSc project students.